sonertari/UTMFW/README.md

             903 _imspector          _imspector      net/imspector
             904 _sslproxy           _sslproxy       security/sslproxy
             ```
-		+ Install the pkg depends of each UTMFW package before making them, so that the port system does not try to build and install them itself
+		+ Install the pkg depends of each UTMFW package before making them, so that the ports system does not try to build and install them itself
 		+ Make the UTMFW packages
 		    + libevent, if not using the OpenBSD package
 			+ sslproxy